yhekim/Clarusway_FullStack/html-css/projects/006-team-members-page/readme.md

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Create JS code for To-Do App
+- Step 3: Team Members Web Page

->>Part-1 HTML Structure
+>Part-1 HTML Structure

 	- Creat structure of the HTML5
 	- Give name of your project (title)